BigBrotherChou/trajectories-data/README.md

 # trajectories_data
 Dataset demo of trajectories of taxis
 ## Structure of the dataset
-The raw data of taxi is saved in the file named `data.csv` in the directory `raw_trajectory_data` . the structure of the dataset is arranged as follows:
+The raw data demo of taxi is saved in the file named `data.csv` in the directory `raw_trajectory_data` . the structure of the dataset is arranged as follows:
 || Seial ID | taxi ID  | date     | lng | lat | angle| load|sped|
 |-| -------- | -------- | -------- |-------- |-------- |----|-------- |---|
 || ...| ...| ... |...|...|... |...|...|